- Download our Moving to Toronto Guide (PDF)

 Glen Park

-Culturally-rich Glen Park is home to large numbers of Italian and Orthodox Jewish families as well as immigrants from all over the world.
-There are several good schools in the area, making it a great pick for families with children.
+Culturally rich Glen Park is home to large numbers of Italian and Orthodox Jewish families.
+It is also home to immigrants from all over the world, contributing to the neighbourhood's diverse community spirit.
+The neighbourhood has several good schools, making it an excellent pick for families with children.

 Expat Health Insurance